scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Ansible and related tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Ansible is one of a number of recent DevOps tools for configuration management.
+Ansible is one of a number of recent DevOps tools for configuration management [Ansible]_.
 These tools enable automated management of customizations to the default status and configuration of software.
 This replaces editing configuration files directly by hand and provides checks and guarantees for applying changes that